Feeds:

 Marilynn@marilynnsemonick.com

-Seed tomorrow with wise love today!
+Seed tomorrow with wise happiness today!

 Life is calling . . .
 Today’s the day!